hassanali1228/hassan/_posts/2024-12-10-invenstory.md

     # return the weighted average of [ x, y ] as location of asset
 ```

 As previously discussed, WiFi fingerprinting will be less precise due to environmental factors.
-We can either use sensors to record these factors and input them into the RSS vectors for computing location.
+We could add sensors to record humidity on assets and input this into the model for computing location.
 But a more static way of tackling this is to have less granular tracking using zoning in the warehouse.
-Exact dropoff and pickup points will already be stored in the inventory management software.
-With wider zones and recorded flow of traffic, we would have enough logging to apply meaningful optimizations to inventory management in the facility with little overhead
+Exact dropoff and pickup points are already known.
+With wider zones and recorded flow of traffic, we would have enough log data to apply meaningful optimizations.

 ## How do you track inventory?

 Now that we know the location of the asset, how do we know what inventory is on the asset?

-For this, the most cost-effective solution is to use RFID tags on each item in the warehouse.
-The asset will have an RFID reader that will scan the items on it and report it to the centralized system.
-The system will then update the inventory database with the new location of the item.
+A lot of facilities already use RFID tech to store package information, detect misloads, etc...
+We can continue to use these by adding an RFID reader to each asset.
+The asset will periodically scan items on it and report these items to the centralized system.

-The tricky part here is to know when an item is removed or added to the asset.
-A weight sensor can be used to determine if an item is added or removed from the asset, in addition to what is scanned by the RFID reader.
-If the overhead is a concern, we can ensure that an asset is scanned for a certain time before we consider the scan as a removal or addition.
+The challenge here is to know when an item is removed from or added to the asset.
+This is an issue because the RFID antenna isn't guaranteed to scan all items on the asset in each scan.
+One way is to add a weight sensor to determine if an item is added or removed from the asset in addition to what is scanned by the RFID reader.
+To minimize overhead though, time can be used as a proxy for weight.
+By setting a threshold, we can guartee an item has been added or removed from the asset.

+## What's next?

+- Implement WiFi fingerprinting pipeline on a small scale
+- Designing a robust centralized system to handle inventory trackign and log management
+- Discuss optimizations enabled by log data